arcalex/bibalex-crawl-config/README.md

 This repository currently holds the following subfolders:

+heritrix
+: Heritrix web crawl configuration and scripts

+seeds
+: Notes on web crawl seed selection

+openwayback
+: OpenWayback installation and configuration

+pywb
+: Pywb installation and configuration

-## batch-nomination
+batch-nomination

-Submit URLs in batch to the Nomination Tool by the University of North Texas.
+: Batch submission to the Nomination Tool by the University of North Texas